nshki/nshki.com/jekyll-version/_posts/2019-01-23-managing-wordpress-with-composer.md

 title: Managing WordPress With Composer
 date: 2019-01-23
 permalink: /managing-wordpress-with-composer/
-summary: How to use Composer to offload WordPress core and plugin management to reduce your project's repo size.
+description: How to use Composer to offload WordPress core and plugin management to reduce your project's repo size.
 ---

 _This post covers how to use [Composer](https://getcomposer.org/) to offload WordPress core and plugin management to reduce your project's repo size._